 Enjoy KIds' Spook Fest, a free family festival hosted by The Village of Arts & Humanities at Ile Ife Park starting at 12 Noon on Sunday Oct.
 31st.
 Festival includes arts, crafts, games and fun for kids of all ages.
 Free.

 I'm Jennifer, a Philly-area mom with a passion for this great city and for my kids.
-This blog aims to share tips for fun things to do with your kids in this fabulous town and to air some occasional mom musings and rants and hope you'll do the same.
+I love to share tips for fun free or mostly free things to do with your kids in this fabulous town and to air some occasional mom musings and rants and hope you'll do the same.
+Don't forget to check out our free app available in the itunes app store, too so you can find fun fast while you're on the go!
 Email me at email@example.com.